hawkinsrails.net / shortlines / etry

-The East Tennessee Railway is a shortline linking industry in Elizabethton, Tennessee, to connections with CSX Transportation and Norfolk Southern in Johnson City, Tennessee, some 11 miles away.
-This section was the former dual-gauge operations of the venerable East Tennessee & Western North Carolina.
-Since 1996, the current pike has been owned by Genesee and Wyoming Industries, an international operator of short line and regional railroads.
-The road services multiple industries along the line using two diesel locomotives painted in a livery reminiscent of the Southern Railway.
+The East Tennessee Railway is a small shortline linking local industry to connections with CSX Transportation and Norfolk Southern in Johnson City, Tennessee.
+These rails were a part of the former dual-gauge operations of the venerable East Tennessee & Western North Carolina.
+When chartered in 1983, the shortline operated 11 miles of line from Johnson City to Elizabethton, linking industries there to mainline connections, but that service was dropped in 2003.
+By 2009 the line was formally abandoned and railbanked.
+The rails and ties were removed in 2012 to make way for a rail-trail project.
+Since 2005, the small pike has been owned by Genesee & Wyoming Industries, an international operator of shortline and regional railroads.
+The road services multiple industries and a transloading facility using two diesel locomotives painted in a livery reminiscent of the Southern Railway.
+Commodities handled include chemicals, construction materials, fertilizers, minerals, plastics, and petroleum products.

 JCH